dita-ot/docs/reference/markdown/Markdown-DITA-syntax.md

 ## Tables

-Tables use [MultiMarkdown] table extension format:
+Tables use the [MultiMarkdown] table extension format:

 <!-- Prevent Prettier from “fixing” cell span -->
 <!-- prettier-ignore-start -->